Fruit & Nut Quinoa Breakfast Bowl

 - Toast the nuts then chop and add to the quinoa.

-- Squeeze over fresh lime juice then serve with a vegan cashew cream.
+- Squeeze over fresh lime juice then serve with yoghurt or this vegan cashew cream.

 The perfect texture of quinoa porridge can be achieved in around 20 minutes.